The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

+The f\/irst algebraic integrability condition is identically satisf\/ied on diagonal algebraic curvature tensors and the second reduces to a single algebraic equation on the diagonal entries.
+This yields a description of integrable Killing tensors with diagonal algebraic curvature tensor as a~projective variety, equipped with the residual action of the isometry group.
+We call this variety the {\it Killing--St\"ackel variety $($KS-variety$)$}. \begin{Theorem}[integrability in the diagonal case] A Killing tensor on $S^3$ with diagonal algebraic curvature tensor \eqref{eq:diagonal} is integrable if and only if the associated matrix

-This defines a projective variety in $\mathbb P^4$ which carries a natural $S_4$-action, given by conjugating \eqref{eq:matrix} with the symmetries of the regular octahedron in $\mathbb R^3$ with vertices $\pm e_i$ and adjacent faces oppositely oriented.
-Two diagonal algebraic curvature tensors are equivalent under the isometry group if and only if their associated matrices \eqref{eq:matrix} are equivalent under this $S_4$-action. \end{theorem} Combining Theorems \ref{thm:slice} and \ref{thm:det} yields a solution to \linkref{Problem}{prob:quotient}: The projectivisation of the quotient \eqref{eq:quotient} is isomorphic to the quotient of the KS-variety by its natural $S_4$-action.
-Moreover, in the course of the proof of both theorems we establish isometry invariants for the integrability of a Killing tensor. \begin{proposition}[Isometry invariants] Let $\mathbf W$ and $\mathbf T$ be the Weyl and Ricci part of the algebraic curvature tensor corresponding to a Killing tensor on $S^3\subset V$, regarded as endomorphisms on $\Lambda^2V$.
-Then this Killing tensor is integrable if and only if \begin{enumerate} \item $\tr\,[\mathbf W,\mathbf T]^2=0$ \item $\tr\,(*\mathbf W^2)=\tr\,(*\mathbf W^3)=0$, where $\Hodge$ denotes the Hodge operator on $\Lambda^2V$ and \item the endomorphisms $\mathbf I$, $\mathbf W$ and $\mathbf W^2-\mathbf T^2$ are linearly dependent. \end{enumerate} \end{proposition} With this result the check whether a given Killing tensor on $S^3$ is integrable becomes algorithmically trivial.
+has zero trace and zero determinant, where $\Delta_1 \coloneq w_2-w_3$, $\Delta_2 \coloneq w_3-w_1$, $\Delta_3 \coloneq w_1-w_2$.
+This defines a projective variety in $\mathbb P^4$ which carries a natural $S_4$-action, given by conjuga\-ting~\eqref{eq:matrix} with the symmetries of the regular octahedron in~$\mathbb R^3$ with vertices~$\pm e_i$ and adjacent faces oppositely oriented.
+Two diagonal algebraic curvature tensors are equivalent under the isometry group if and only if their associated matrices~\eqref{eq:matrix} are equivalent under this $S_4$-action. \end{Theorem}

+Combining Theorems \ref{thm:slice} and \ref{thm:det} yields a solution to Problem~\ref{prob:quotient}: The projectivisation of the quotient \eqref{eq:quotient} is isomorphic to the quotient of the KS-variety by its natural $S_4$-action.
+Moreover, in the course of the proof of both theorems we establish isometry invariants for the integrability of a~Killing tensor. \begin{Proposition}[isometry invariants] Let $\mathbf W$ and $\mathbf T$ be the Weyl and Ricci part of the algebraic curvature tensor corresponding to a Killing tensor on $S^3\subset V$, regarded as endomorphisms on $\Lambda^2V$.
+Then this Killing tensor is integrable if and only if \begin{enumerate}\itemsep=0pt \item[$1)$] $\tr\,[\mathbf W,\mathbf T]^2=0$, \item[$2)$] $\tr (*\mathbf W^2)=\tr (*\mathbf W^3)=0$, where $\Hodge$ denotes the Hodge operator on $\Lambda^2V$ and \item[$3)$] the endomorphisms $\mathbf I$, $\mathbf W$ and $\mathbf W^2-\mathbf T^2$ are linearly dependent. \end{enumerate} \end{Proposition}

+With this result the check whether a given Killing tensor on $S^3$ is integrable becomes algorithmically trivial.